Tim Ferriss Podcast

 These guests all tend to open up and become rather revealing with Tim.
 Tim has a special knack for making them comfortable and asking just the right prompting questions.
 There is always something to take away from his conversations with every single guest, no matter what their backgrounds are.

-Here are The Top Ten Guests From The Tim Ferriss Show Podcast:
+Here are The 13 Best Guests From The Tim Ferriss Show Podcast:

 Derek Sivers founded CD Baby back in the ‘90s which went on to become the largest seller of independent music online.
 The numbers CD Baby churned out were staggering, reaching $100 million in sales.